 Bucket Overdue Days Action Bucket 1 1-30 Mail first overdue letter and send an email to the student/sponsor Bucket 2 31-90 Mail second and final overdue letter and email with reference to the University's legal office.
 Bucket 3 91 + Complete appropriate submittal forms and send to the University's Legal Office.
-Refuse additional services to the delinquent debtor in to a state contracted collection agency. --
+Refuse additional services to the delinquent debtor in accordance with point "7.6" of this policy.
+After 45 days from the date sent to the University's Legal Office, a decision will be made on how to proceed with the account.
+The account may be assigned to a state contracted collection agency.